YoEight/eventstore/README.md

                                    -- String literal when a Text is needed. module Main where

+import Control.Concurrent.Async (wait)
 import Data.Aeson
 -- It requires to have `aeson` package installed.
 Note that EventStore doesn't constraint you to JSON -- format but putting common use aside, by doing so you'll be able to use some interesting EventStore -- features like its Complex Event Processing (CEP) capabality.

 import Database.EventStore
--- Note that import also re-exports 'wait'
--- function for instance.
-There are also 'NonEmpty' data constructor and 'nonEmpty' function from -- 'Data.List.NonEmpty'.
+-- Note that imports 'NonEmpty' data constructor and 'nonEmpty' function from -- 'Data.List.NonEmpty'.

 main :: IO ()